gbraad-unitedstack/openstack-handsonlabs/tripleo/deploying-openstack-using-tripleo.md

 We will create a virtual environment for out TripleO deployment.
 This will provide you with the knowledge you need to perform a bare-metal installation.

-You can define the node deployment inside a configuration file, e.g. called `deploy-config.yml`.
+You can define the node deployment inside a configuration file, eg. called `deploy-config.yml`.
 This will contain the following:

 ```